gaigeshen/mybatis-helper/Readme_idea_plugin.md

 This plugin helps you to generate mybatis files, include entity classes, dao classes and mapper xml file.

+After installed, you can press **ALT + Double Click** quickly go to mapper xml file from dao interface file.

 > Please add mybatis-helper.jar package to your module before using this plugin

 ### Install plugin